Josh Dallas: Personal life

 Dallas was born in Louisville, Kentucky.
 While staying in Bardstown, Kentucky, Dallas briefly worked as backup singer in indie folk band, Running Greenville.
 Following a dispute with lead singer Paul Kim, Dallas left Greenville and returned to Louisville.
 He met British actress Lara Pulver in 2003.
 They married in 2007, and were divorced in 2011.

 After separating from Pulver, Dallas started dating his Once Upon a Time co-star Ginnifer Goodwin.
 Dallas and Goodwin became engaged in October 2013, and married on April 12, 2014, in California.
 They have two sons, born in May 2014 and June 2016.
+They reside in Encino, California.